-- 15.10Landowners/developers should not expect reimbursement of surplus value in full or at a predetermined date.
-The possibility and level of reimbursement is limited to the funds collected from other developers received for those works pursuant to the relevant Contributions Plan.
-The timing and level of reimbursement may be affected by financial liabilities associated with forward funded local infrastructure projects directly undertaken by Council, the possibility that Council may reimburse multiple developers' surplus values (to the extent of contributions collected from other developers) and that Council may apply development contributions received towards a public purpose other than the public purpose specified in the Works-In-Kind Agreement if the Council considers that the public interest would be better served by applying the development contributions towards that other public purpose rather than the purpose so specified. - 15.11An applicant may make a written application to Council to transfer part or all of surplus value to a third party.
-The following criteria will be used to determine whether this arrangement is acceptable: - The current surplus value held in favour of the applicant relevant to each Contributions Plan and infrastructure category (e.g. community facility, open space) - The level of section 7.11 offsets sought from the third party in relation to development consents granted - Implications on Council's financial position - Impact on Council's ability to deliver infrastructure. - 15.12Should Council approve the transfer of surplus value, this will be subject to conditions including but not limited to the following: - The applicant agrees to pay all legal costs. - All parties (Council, applicant and third party) must enter a legally binding agreement - a 'Letter of Variation of the Past Agreement'. - The third party acknowledges that they have read and understood this policy. - Neither the applicant nor third party can transfer surplus value to another party without Council's prior approval. - The arrangement to transfer surplus value shall expire (i.e. cease to have effect) if the third party has failed to use the agreed surplus value to satisfy development conditions of consent within 28 days or as otherwise notified in writing by the applicant and third party and agreed by Council. - The applicant is to make a subsequent written application to Council after 28 days have lapsed.
+- The current surplus value held in favour of the applicant relevant to each Contributions Plan and infrastructure category (e.g. drainage, open space) - The level of section 7.11 offsets sought from the third party in relation to development consents granted - Implications on Council's financial position - Impact on Council's ability to deliver infrastructure. - 15.10Should Council approve the transfer of surplus value, this will be subject to conditions including but not limited to the following: - The applicant agrees to pay all legal costs. - All parties (Council, applicant and third party) must enter a legally binding agreement a 'Letter of Variation of the Past Agreement'. - The third party acknowledges that they have read and understood this policy. - Neither the applicant nor third party can transfer surplus value to another party without Council's prior approval. - 15.11Surplus credits will be paid when land has been dedicated or works have been awarded practical completion.
+In the event that insufficient funds are held within the contributions plan or funds are committed within Council's capital works program, Council has the right to delay repayment for a period of up to 24 months.
+Any unpaid balance will be subject to indexation as per the requirements in the relevant plan.

-RELEVANT LEGISLATIVE INSTRUMENTS: Environmental Planning and Assessment
+RELEVANT LEGISLATIVE INSTRUMENTS: Environmental Planning and Assessment Act 1979

-Act 1979

-RELATED POLICIES, PLANS AND
+RELATED POLICIES, PLANS AND PROCEDURES:

-PROCEDURES:

-RESPONSIBLE DIRECTOR: Sport, Community and Activation
+RESPONSIBLE DIRECTOR: Growth & Finance

 APPROVAL: Council